LelioAD/EQM/build.md

 - Government relations
 - Coaching & Success Management

-If your role is not listed but you're still interested in joining, contact us!
+If your role is not listed above but you're still interested in participating, contact us!

-If your email bounces back, reach out to @lthesteward on your preferred social media.
+Also feel free to reach out to @lthesteward on your preferred social media.

 # Current Projects

-## Egalitarian Political System
+## U.S. Egalitarian Political System (EGP)

 This has become top priority, considering the 2024 elections are in 10 months.